Junyi42/GeoAware-SC/README.md

 cd GeoAware-SC
 pip install -e .
 ```

+PS: There are some common issues when installing Mask2Former.
+You might find [this issue](https://github.com/Junyi42/sd-dino/issues/11) helpful if you encounter any problems.

 (Optional) You may also want to install [xformers](https://github.com/facebookresearch/xformers) for efficient transformer implementation:

 ```